MacHu-GWU/troposphere_mate-project/README.rst

 `troposphere <https://github.com/cloudtools/troposphere>`_ is a great Python library allow you to define AWS CloudFormation Resource in Python Class. **But due to its implementation, IDLE can't use attribute auto hint, and Type hint doesn't work as well**. ``troposphere_mate`` provides API exactly same as ``troposphere``, but with availalbe Properties auto hint feature and type hint enabled. ``troposphere_mate`` is a thin wrapper layer on top of ``troposphere``.

+My goal is 100% API compatible to ``troposphere``.
+Basically, you just need to replace ``from troposphere import Template, Ref, Tags, GetAtt`` to ``from troposphere_mate import Template, Ref, Tags, GetAtt``.

-Here's how it looks like in IDLE
+Here's how it looks like in IDLE:

 .. image:: https://user-images.githubusercontent.com/6800411/60776028-e40d8100-a0f6-11e9-9cae-98af25cbd9b7.png